nsc-norway/pipeline/tests/README.md

     python test_module.py

-Python 2.7 is required to run the tests, and some of the Python package dependencies of the pipeline may also be required.
+Python 2.7 is required to run the tests, and some of the Python package dependencies of the pipeline may also be required: jinja2, requests, interop. genologics library checked out in same directory as pipeline (this repo).

 The tests will only run on Unix-like platforms, with slash as path separator.